 Individuals should continue to wear a mask around others for 5 additional days (days 6-10).
 Avoid being around others when not wearing a mask.

 If your student tests positive for COVID-19, please fill out Shepard Elementary Communicable Illness Reporting 2023-2024

 If your student has been diagnosed with a Communicable Illness (COVID, flu, strep throat, etc.), please fill out the form below:

 The guidelines below have been developed for the exclusion of students who have communicable or contagious diseases.
 These regulations are following the requirements of the local health authority, Plano ISD Administrative Guidelines, and the Board of Trustees’ appointed medical officer.

 - Temperature of 100.0 degrees or more.
-Student must be fever free for 24 hours, without medication, before re-entry.
+Students must be fever free for 24 hours, without medication, before re-entry.

 - Nausea, vomiting or diarrhea.
-Student must be symptom free for 24 hours without medication before re-entry.
+Students must be symptom free for 24 hours without medication before re-entry.

-- Pain and/or swelling at angle of jaw.
+- Pain and/or swelling at the angle of jaw.

 - Undetermined rash over any part of the body.

 - Undiagnosed scaly patches on the body or scalp.